Maribyrnong Workers with Young People Network

 Tuesday, 22 May, 4-6pm at Phoenix Youth Hub

-Community members from the South Sudanese Australian community in Melbourne, and service providers working with young people in Melbourne's West, are invited to a performance by South Sudan Voice.
+Community members from the South Sudanese Australian community in Melbourne, and service providers working with young people in Melbourne's West, were invited to a performance by South Sudan Voice.

 Stay informed of what’s on in Maribyrnong for young people through this monthly e-newsletter.